DDoS/Golite/doc/report.md

 ## Conclusion
 Our experience working on the project was pretty fascinating, and even though most of our work was implemented in Java which we'd all worked with before, we still had plenty to learn.
 Understanding Go syntax and semantics was part of the challenge, as well learning how to use the LLVM C API.
-Using LLVM was possibly the biggest 'difficult' decision we made, as we were worried we wouldn't get it working in time for the due date, but we pulled through and seeing our code generator work was really cool.
+Using LLVM was possibly the biggest "difficult" decision we made, as we were worried we wouldn't get it working in time for the due date, but we pulled through and seeing our code generator work was really cool.